ragangithub/Addis-frontend/README.md

 To get a local copy up and running, follow these steps:

 - Clone this repo as described in the setup section.
-- Make modifications as peferred
+- Make modifications as peferred.

 ### Prerequisites